tezos/tezos/src/proto/bootstrap/docs/language.md

         > Car ; C / (Pair a _) : S   =>   C / a : S

    * `CDR`:
-     Access the left part of a pair.
+     Access the right part of a pair.

         :: pair _ 'b : 'S   ->   'b : 'S